InferenceAG/TezosFA1.2ContractChecker/readme.md

 Ensure the accounts have sufficient tez to pay for the transaction they emit.

 ### Configuration in env.ts
 You have to create an env.js in the root directory of the repo.
 An example/template file can be found here: [example_env.js](example_env.js).
-Please see comments in the example/template file.

 ### Initial token distribution
 All required tokens have to be given (minted / transferred) to the admin account.
-See comments in file [example_env.js](example_env.js).

 ### Execution
 npm test